 Strategic advice is where the real value add is (rather than investment product advice).
 Other than minimising investment fees, the actual investment product advice is almost the lowest on the list of where value is added by a financial adviser.

-Also, with money being an emotional matter, it is important not to overlook the connection you have with an advisor.
+Also, with money being an emotional matter, it is important not to overlook the connection you have with an adviser.
 How well do you get on with them?
 How well do they listen and understand your issues?
 Do they align with your beliefs and values?
 Ask who their primary customers are and if they have given advice to people in a similar situation to you.
 If you are in your 20s or 30s and most of their customers are in their 50s or 60s, they might not.
 Similarly, if their customer base is mostly the younger crowd and you are looking to wind down your career, they may not be best placed to understand your needs.

 You should interview at least three advisers.